 4. Automatic Backups + Easy Restores

-Kinsta automatically backs up your site every single day and stores 14 consecutive backups for you.
+Kinsta automatically backs up your site every single day and stores 14 consecutive backups for you (or 20 if you’re on the higher-tier plans).
 You can also run a manual backup at any time.

 And here’s what I really like – Kinsta gives you two options: